atom/flight-manual.atom.io/content/hacking-atom/sections/hacking-on-atom-core.md

 #### Running Atom Core Tests Locally

-In order to run Atom Core tests from the terminal:
+In order to run Atom Core tests from the terminal, first be certain to set the `ATOM_DEV_RESOURCE_PATH` environment variable as mentioned above and then:

 ``` command-line
 $ cd <em>path-to-your-local-atom-repo</em>